"Now you have a sun room": Woman left without most of her house after storm

 - A woman posted a TikTok video showing people her experience following the intense storms that took over the Western Cape area

-- The lady documented her adventure on social media after her house was badly damaged in Cape Town storms
+- The lady documented her adventure on social media after her house was badly affected by the Cape Town storms

 - South Africans saw the extent of the damage that the storms caused to the woman's house overnight

-Cape Town residents took to social media to show people the immense damage they suffered from a storm.
-The Western Cape area was battered by terrible weather that affected infrastructure.

-One lady showed people the terrible state she woke up to in her home.
-South Africans were mortified after seeing the terrible damage that the storm did.
+A Cape Town woman has left South Africans stunned after sharing a TikTok video documenting the moment she woke up to find the roof of her home completely blown away.
+This comes after a powerful Level 8 storm battered the Western Cape on 11 May 2026.

 In a TikTok video by @kayla_spam092, a young lady announced that she woke up to the roof missing from her house.
 The Cape Town resident showed her roofless living room with her furniture getting drenched by the rain.
-She later revealed that they were able to find their missing roof after taking a walk.
-The woman later took a walk and spotted pieces of her roof in the streets.
-She also discovered her damaged home camera in the streets after the storm.
+She revealed that they were able to find their missing roof after taking a walk.
+The woman later spotted pieces of her roof in the streets, where she also discovered her damaged home camera scattered after the storm.
 Watch the video of the damage below:

 SA amazed by Cape Town storms